 But as technology continues to make things more convenient, it’s also making people more vulnerable than they realize.

-Beware of new Bank of America text scam
+Beware of common bank text scam

 For whatever reason, smartphones have caused people to let their guard down — and scammers are taking advantage of the fact that many people will open, and often respond to, just any text they receive on their phone